What are complementary therapies?

 Conventional treatments and medicines

-These tend to focus on the whole person, not just the cancer.
-They are used with conventional medicine, and may help people cope better with symptoms of cancer and/or side effects caused by conventional treatments.
-Some have been scientifically tested and shown to work.
-Research into complementary therapies and medicines is growing.
+These are said to focus on the whole person, not just the cancer.
+They include practices like massage and yoga, as well as medicines that you swallow or apply to the skin.
+Complementary therapies are used with conventional medicines, and may help people cope better with the physical and emotional impact of cancer, as well as side effects caused by conventional cancer treatments.
+There is no evidence complementary therapies can treat or cure cancer itself.

 View the Cancer Council NSW editorial policy.